odoo/odoo/addons/web/doc/async.rst

   will be resolved with ``read``'s resolution values if the chain executes correctly.

-:js:func:`~Deferred.pipe` is also useful to adapt third-party promise-based APIs, in order to filter their resolution value counts for instance (to take advantage of :js:func:`when` 's special treatment of single-value promises).
+:js:func:`~Deferred.then` is also useful to adapt third-party promise-based APIs, in order to filter their resolution value counts for instance (to take advantage of :js:func:`when` 's special treatment of single-value promises).

 .. _promises: http://en.wikipedia.org/wiki/Promise_(programming)